 Head of Pedagogy/Music Teacher

-I have been an avid, enthusiastic musician for over 37 years, beginning with piano in the third grade, marching band and choir during high school, French horn and handbells in college, and more recently guitar, ukulele, viola, bagpipes, accordion, harp, and several very obscure instruments (for fun, google: carnyx, theremin, pibgorn, hurdy-gurdy, jouhikko).
-For almost a decade, I served as the Director of Music for Faithbridge Presbyterian Church in North Dallas.
-I have taught many children (including my own) to play guitar, drums, piano, and other instruments.
-I believe EVERY person has innate musical ability and a “soul instrument” just waiting to be learned and enjoyed.
-I can’t wait to get our “FPE Band” underway!
+Princeton Seminary.
+He is currently working on his PhD dissertation through the University of Aberdeen.
+He has been an avid, enthusiastic musician for over 37 years, beginning with piano in the third grade, marching band and choir during high school, French horn and handbells in college, and more recently guitar, ukulele, viola, bagpipes, accordion, harp, and several very obscure instruments (for fun, google: carnyx, theremin, pibgorn, hurdy-gurdy, jouhikko).
+For almost a decade, he has served as the Director of Music for Faithbridge Presbyterian Church in North Dallas.
+He has taught many children (including my own) to play guitar, drums, piano, and other instruments.
+He believes EVERY person has innate musical ability and a “soul instrument” just waiting to be learned and enjoyed.
+He can’t wait to get our “FPE Band” underway!

 Pratima has a master’s degree in Indian languages and English Literature and at present, she is pursuing a MA in Curriculum and Instruction with a focus on Educational Technology.
 She worked as a primary school teacher and visiting lecturer in India, a bi-cultural instructor in Australia, an elementary school teacher in Japan.
 In the US she began to involve herself to cultivate her interest in being a volunteer, substitute teacher, and reading-math tutor in EPISD.
 She believes education is a lifelong process, it is a journey, and to be on the path to gain knowledge and earn life living experiences is itself a reward.
 She respects the individuality and uniqueness of every human being and believes that every child is special.
 She invites creativity inside and outside the classroom and encourages the quality to be aware of every moment of life that can lead a teacher and children to a distinct way to live and experience life.